 Configuring Node.js Core library

-Please note that the Node.js Core library is version-specific.
-If you change the version of your Node.js on the Node.js and NPM page, you need to click Enable again.
+Note that the Node.js Core library is version-specific.
+So if you change the version of your Node.js on the Node.js page, you need to select the checkbox again.
 After that PhpStorm creates a new library for this new version.

 Configuring node_modules library